Culinary Terms Every Novice Should Know….but might not

 toad-in-the-hole A British dish consisting of a Yorkshire Pudding batter and cooked link sausages.
 When baked, the batter puffs up around the sausages giving the appearance of “toads in the hole”

-Worcestershire sauce Developed in India by the British, this dark, spicy sauce got its name from the city where it was first bottled…Worcester, England.
+Developed in India by the British, this dark, spicy sauce got its name from the city where it was first bottled…Worcester, England.
 Used to season meats, gravies, and soups, the recipe includes soy sauce, onions, molasses, lime, anchovies, vinegar, garlic, tamarind, as well as other spices.
+Read all about it at Worcestershire Sauce.